Business Food Waste Partnership Grants

 • support training institutions or councils hosting events and activities to create collaboration opportunities for local businesses or sectors to maximise food waste diversion from landfill.

 Costs of preparing and applying for the grant are the sole responsibility of the applicant.
-Items or projects that will not be funded include:

 • projects that focus on the research or the production of resources and training on using equipment

-• any applicants, like waste consultants or contractors, who apply on behalf of the network owners like food franchise businesses or peak bodies
+• applicants, like waste consultants or contractors, who apply on behalf of the network owners like food franchise businesses or peak bodies

 • activities that have already started or are carried out before the grant is offered and accepted